Shiam1995/Pokemon-scripts/README.md

 Fundamentally if i can get to the daycare and spam A, I can win almost every battle with some human aid, i.e choosing the right moves and swapping out pokemon anyways the principle works.

-Oh yeah you may need to link the xtodool libary in terminal.
+Oh yeah you may need to link the xdotool libary in terminal.

 gcc spamA.c -lxdo -o spamA
 gcc upDown.c -lxdo -o upDown